-Complaints which clearly breach the tenancy conditions but are of a relatively minor nature e.g. dumping rubbish in unauthorised places, infrequent disturbance, noise complaints, running a business, nuisance, boundary and car parking disputes, pet fouling.

-b) Serious (Category B)
+Complaints which clearly breach the tenancy conditions but are of a relatively minor nature e.g. stair cleaning, rubbish dumping, infrequent disturbance, noise complaints, running a business, Behaviour of visitors/children, Basic breaches (i.e.) pet nuisance, boundary disputes, family disputes affecting neighbours b) Serious (Category B)

-Complaints which indicate serious anti-social behaviour, e.g. frequent disturbances, excessive and persistent noise, vandalism/damage to Co-operative property, misuse of drugs, harassment, and verbal abuse, persistent failure to control pets, persistent failure to control children or visitors to the property.

-c) Extreme (Category A)
+Complaints which indicate serious anti-social behaviour, e.g. frequent disturbances, excessive and persistent noise, vandalism/damage to Co-operative property, misuse of drugs, harassment, and verbal abuse c) Extreme (Category A)

-Complaints of a very serious anti-social nature e.g. drug dealing - reports of this may be channelled through the police instead of contacting the tenant/resident directly, un-provoked assault and physical assault, racial/other harassment, and serious damage to property, including Category B behaviour which is not only persistent, but has not changed despite warnings.
+Complaints of a very serious anti-social nature e.g. drug dealing - reports of this may be channeled through the police instead of contacting the tenant/resident directly, un- provoked assault and physical assault, racial/other harassment, and serious damage to property, including fire raising Category B behaviour which is not only persistent, but has not changed despite warnings.

-9. Procedure and delegation of responsibility
+10. Procedure and delegation of responsibility

-- 9.1 The Co-operative's procedure for dealing with neighbour disputes is outlined in this policy. - 9.2 The Housing Officers have responsibility for accepting, actioning and monitoring cases in accordance with this policy.
+- 10.1 The Co-operative's procedure for dealing with neighbour disputes is outlined in this policy. - 10.2 Housing Officers have responsibility for accepting, actioning and monitoring cases in accordance with this policy.
 Final warning prior to Notice of Proceedings being issued will be approved by Depute Director.
-Instigating court proceedings will be following approval by the Depute Director. - 9.3 Any eviction or reduction of Scottish Secure Tenancy to a Short Scottish Secure Tenancy will be approved by the Depute Director and the Board of the Cooperative.
+Instigating court proceedings will be following approval by the Depute Director. - 10.3 Any eviction or reduction of Scottish Secure Tenancy to a Short Scottish Secure Tenancy will be approved by the Depute Director and the Board of the Cooperative.

-10. The roles of the parties involved in complaints
+11. The roles of the roles of the parties involved in complaints

-10.1 Co-operative Tenants
+11.1 Co-operative Tenants